 If more than 50% of the class takes part in this challenge, there will be NO nomenclature questions on the 3rd midterm and NO nomenclature questions on the final.

-One of the things I feel strongly about is that learning how to stay physically fit is an important part of any college education.
-A vast array of common diseases can be entirely prevented with a consistent level of fitness as an adult.
-I also believe that the college years are the best time to begin a lifelong pattern of staying fit.
+I believe that the college years are the best time to begin a lifelong pattern of staying fit.
 Believe me, it is much harder to get into shape the older you get, and the older you start, the less likely you are to stick with it.
+If you plan to be a physician, you should strive to model being fit to help inspire your patients to live a healthier life as well!

-The Loop Running Supply Company and Rogue Running offer a number of running groups at various levels to help you get in shape.
+The Loop Running Supply Company and Rogue Running are two local stores/organizations that can help you get into running.
+They offer a number of running groups at various levels to help you get in shape.
 There are also many other programs on the UT campus and with other organizations that can help you get started.
-If you run the trail around town lake, chances are you will see me and my family a few times this semester.
+If you run the trail around town lake in the early mornings, chances are you will see me and my dogs Felix and Poptart a few times this semester.